-A big helper in keeping the side body from dipping and sagging in this pose is the intimate awareness and support of the deep frontal myofascial meridian that runs from the bottoms of the feet, up the heel and arches, inner and back of the calves, inner and back of the knee, inner and back of the thighs into the pelvic floor where it blossoms out like a flower to support the inner pelvis (pelvis, ilium and ischium configuration) and the inner organs.
+Another helper in keeping the side body from dipping and sagging in Side Plank is the deep frontal myofascial meridian.
+This runs from the bottoms of the feet, up the heel and arches, inner and back of the calves.
+It travels up the inner and back of the knees and thighs and into the pelvic floor.
+There it blossoms out like a flower to support the inner pelvis) and the inner organs.

-4. Shoulder Integration
+4. Shoulder integration

 Learn more in class: Shoulder integration in Side Plank

 - “Adduction?
 Protraction?”
 Check out A beginner’s guide to anatomy terms

 “Little puffs of air in the middle of the palm” is sometimes how I describe Hasta Bandha described.